 Socialization is also defined as “the process of learning to behave in a way that is acceptable to society.”
 This one requires digging a bit deeper than the first definition.
 What does to mean to act in a way that is acceptable to society?

-The messages that we often get as children, and then carry on into adulthood, are usually to avoid rocking the boat.
-Follow directions.
-Don’t question too many things.
+The messages that we often get as children, and then carry on into adulthood, are to avoid rocking the boat.
+Follow instructions.
+Don’t question things.
+Don’t upset people.
+Go along with the rest of the group.
+Try to be normal.
+Hide your true feelings.
+Don’t question authority figures.